I am extremely pleased to invite you to join me and many of our colleagues in the Arkansas Health Network – a physician-driven, clinically integrated

-AHN is led by an 11-member board comprising five independent practice physicians, three St. Vincent-employed physicians, administrative leaders and community representatives.
+AHN is led by an 14-member board comprising eight independent practice physicians, four St. Vincent-employed physicians, administrative leaders and community representatives.
 The AHN board and other physicians have participated in numerous committees leading to its development.
 This network is designed to provide you with opportunities to earn compensation in addition to your regular fees through shared savings and other initiatives that will improve quality and enhance value for patients.

 The organizational structure of AHN ensures that physicians will lead the design and use of new clinical systems and that the network will provide a vehicle for participation in new payment models involving shared savings programs, bundled payments, and other initiatives focused on quality and value.